Correlated states in super-moir\'e materials with a kernel polynomial quantics tensor cross interpolation algorithm: Interactions in super-moir e 1D models

 with the wavelength of the modulation featuring a domain wall:

-Here, $W$ describes the width of the domain wall and $\delta$ parametrizes the mismatch between the length scales of the moire modulations in the two domains, that in the asymptotic limit are $k_2(1-\delta)$ and $k_2(1+\delta)$.
-In our calculations, we have used $\delta=0.2$, $W=2^p/40$, $k_2 = 2\pi 5/2^{p-1}\sqrt3$ and $k_1 = 2 \pi /5\sqrt{2}$ This Hamiltonian therefore describes a system breaking translational symmetry regardless of the moire length.
+Here, $W$ describes the width of the domain wall and $\delta$ parametrizes the mismatch between the length scales of the moir\'e modulations in the two domains, that in the asymptotic limit are $k_2(1-\delta)$ and $k_2(1+\delta)$.
+In our calculations, we have used $\delta=0.2$, $W=2^p/40$, $k_2 = 2\pi 5/2^{p-1}\sqrt3$ and $k_1 = 2 \pi /5\sqrt{2}$.
+This Hamiltonian therefore describes a system breaking translational symmetry regardless of the moir\'e length.
 In Fig.~\ref{fig:domain1d}, we show the solution of the interacting model for $2^{21}$ sites, or approximately 2 million atoms.
 The impact of the electronic interactions can be observed by comparing the non-interacting (Fig.~\ref{fig:domain1d}b) and interacting (Fig.~\ref{fig:domain1d}c) spectral functions.
-The gap in the spectral function follows the moire pattern both in the left and right domains at the longest length scale.
-As in the case studied previously, this phenomenology stems from the fact that both moire length scales are much longer than the localization length associated with the correlated state, which leads to a spectral gap reflecting the large-scale moire modulation.
-At shorter scales, the spectrum is modulated according to the moire, but leading to a spectral gap that is uniform due to the comparable correlation and moire length scales.
+The gap in the spectral function follows the moir\'e pattern both in the left and right domains at the longest length scale.
+As in the case studied previously, this phenomenology stems from the fact that both moir\'e length scales are much longer than the localization length associated with the correlated state, which leads to a spectral gap reflecting the large-scale moir\'e modulation.
+At shorter scales, the spectrum is modulated according to the moir\'e, but leading to a spectral gap that is uniform due to the comparable correlation and moir\'e length scales.